BenjaminWolfe/dotfiles/manual-customizations.md

 ## License and Install: MS Office

+On a work laptop, for Microsoft shops, MS Office generally comes pre-installed and pre-licensed.
+On a personal laptop:

 [Per Microsoft][ms-licensing], you can only have Microsoft Office on one device at a time.
 Just [uninstall it][ms-uninstall] from your old laptop;
 then go to your [Microsoft Account][ms-account] > **Services & subscriptions** >